palmithor/scorebrawl/README.md

 ## Testing

 Tests require `turso` to be installed as tests are run against in-memory database.
-The in-memory database is started by running `turso dev --port 8003`.
+The in-memory database is started and shut down as part of the test execution.

 Tests are executed by running

 `bun test`